 Combining these cuisines in a pot, you’ll be guaranteed a wonderful curry experience.

 Yes, they can.
 Shallots are generally more intense in taste and are also spicier compared to onions.
 The best substitute would be red onions.
-If you can't find any, you may also opt for yellow onions.

 For this recipe, meat curry powder is used.
 You may substitute it with any curry powder mixture which contains more chilli powder.
 Sometimes, dried curry leaves are also added to the curry powder mixture.

 Candlenuts are added to thicken the curry.
 You may omit them from this recipe, if you prefer.
 Otherwise, substitute candlenuts with macadamia nuts.

 In the Southeast Asian region, milk and yogurt aren't a common choice to be added into curries.
 Instead, coconut milk is often used since it is easily available.
 If you do not prefer coconut milk, you may opt to substitute it with 300 ml milk or 250 ml yogurt.
-Do note that it will not spoil the taste although it would be slightly different.
+Note that it will not spoil the taste although it would be slightly different.

 Cooking curry chicken in a slow cooker is possible.
 Simply prepare the ingredients and put them into a slow cooker.
-Cook the dish for 4 hours on high heat or 6 hours on low heat for tender curry chicken.
+Cook the dish for 3 hours on high heat or 5 hours on low heat for tender curry chicken.